About Us

 History and Contributions to the Wider Performing Arts Community

-Over 15 years, Our Director & Principal teacher Louise founded and played a pivotal role in creating Berkshire Dance Academy and later Colburn Performance Academy & Agency.
+Over 15 years, Our Director & Principal teacher Louise founded and created Berkshire Dance Academy and later Colburn Performance Academy & Agency.
 She shaped the training, ethos, and high standards of the school, developing technical programs, performance opportunities, and competitive teams that have achieved success at the All England Dance Competitions, the Dance World Cup, and many other prestigious events and productions.
 Louise gifted this part of her school to her sister, Laura to one day be passed down to her incredibly talented niece Sienna-Rose.
 Louise is proud of her sister and the school’s ongoing success.
 She continues to assist with private lessons and examinations and will always celebrate the students’ achievements sharing in the joy of seeing the school she created and its performers thrive.

 In 2015, Louise created the

-Hampshire Festival of Dance building it to successfully pass its All England inspection.
+building it to successfully pass its All England inspection.
 The festival provides performance opportunities for young performers and schools across the region, reflecting Louise’s commitment to nurturing talent and creating positive, inclusive platforms for their development.
 The festival has since evolved into the

 Bracknell Forest Festival of Dance.
 Although Louise is no longer directly involved in running the festival, she attends annually, proudly supporting her pupils - both past and present, as well as performers in the wider community.